'NT legal legend' who supports CLP's child placement reforms worked as Minister's adviser | NT Independent

 “I have heard no argument as to why it would not be,” she wrote.

-In addition to that not being true, nowhere in her submission did Ms Gearin state that she worked for the Minister introducing the legislation as an adviser in formulating domestic violence policies.
+In addition to that not being true, nowhere in her submission did Ms Gearin state that she worked for the Minister who introduced the legislation as an adviser in formulating domestic violence policies.

 She also raised Kumanjayi Walker as a case that showed why a child should be removed from family with no first-hand knowledge of that matter and also said she knew of “wealthy Aboriginal parents” who “do not choose to live on country and do not raise their children there”.